-The Castle is just outside the College entrance and was built in the latter part of the 12th and 13th centuries by the FitzGeralds.
-Maurice Fitzgerald, head of the family, was granted ‘The Barony of Naas’ by Strongbow in 1176.
+The Castle is just outside the College entrance and was built in the late 12th and early 13th centuries by the FitzGeralds.
+Maurice Fitzgerald was granted ‘The Barony of Naas’ by Strongbow in 1176.
 The barony roughly compares with County Kildare today, and the family chose Maynooth as their power base because it was a naturally defensive site.
 The Castle is situated in one of the few spots in this area that was easy to fortify, the meeting of two streams, the Lyreen and the Abhann Slad.
 The Castle was to become the principal residence of the FitzGeralds, and marked the westernmost limits of the Pale.

 The FitzGeralds began building the great Keep of Maynooth soon after settling here, and it was completed by about 1200.
 Apart from the keep the outlines of the ruins now visible were laid in the expansion of the castle in the early fifteenth century by Lord John FitzGerald.

 In 1535, Gearóid Óg had been summoned to London by Henry VIII to answer charges of disloyalty.
-Enemies of the FitzGeralds spread a false rumour that he had been executed by Henry.
+While there, enemies of the FitzGeralds spread a false rumour that he had been executed by Henry.
 His son Silken Thomas rose in revolt, which had been the intention of those who spread the rumour.
 At the beginning of the insurrection his followers murdered the Archbishop of Dublin.

 The Castle has been enlarged, strengthened and restored many times, the most significant restoration being done by Richard Boyle, first Earl of Cork, in 1630-35, after his daughter had married George FitzGerald, his ward.
 In 1635 the united arms of the Boyles and FitzGeralds were placed over the main gate where they can still be seen.
 The accompanying inscription has disappeared, though the text has been preserved: